-- Posting notices or banners in libraries and other public buildings and spaces, as well as with local business and religious institutions. - Working with the community organizations to reach families in the local area - Apartment recruitment fairs, - Word of mouth among parents in the community and - Speaking or distributing flyers at local churches, recreation centers, and groups working with families.
+- Attending elementary school, and middle school option fairs; - Meeting with local Athletic Teams and leagues; - Hosting open houses at the Charter School and partnering campuses; - Press releases and other communications with local news media; - Posting notices or banners in libraries and other public buildings and spaces, as well as with local business and religious institutions. - Working with the community organizations to reach families in the local area - Apartment recruitment fairs, - Word of mouth among parents in the community and - Speaking or distributing flyers at local churches, recreation centers, and groups working with families.

 (Petition, pg.
-118.)
+114.)
 None of these strategies show an understanding of the community in which the Petitioners intend to locate.
 These strategies fail to mention specific schools, specific athletic teams, specific media outlets, specific dates, etc. Instead, each of these strategies are generic enough to have been included in petitions to a number of other school districts in California.
 Without more detailed and specific recruitment strategies, it is unclear how the Charter School will ensure a racial and ethnic balance among its students that is reflective of the general population residing within the territorial jurisdiction of the District.

 This is particularly troubling because of the lack of racial and ethnic balance in the Petitioner's other charter schools.
 District Staff have concerns with the Petitioner's consistent under enrollment of African American students.
-For example, a review of the California Department of Education's ("CDE") "Dataquest" reports for Petitioner's charter schools in the West Contra Costa Unified School District ("WCCUSD") and the Oakland Unified School District ("OUSD") illustrates that Petitioner consistently enrolls significantly less African American students than their chartering districts do, and therefore fails to ensure that the charter schools reflect the racial and ethnic balance of its chartering districts as required by law.
+For example, a review of the California Department of Education's ("CDE") "Dataquest" reports for Petitioner's charter schools in the West Contra Costa Unified School District ("WCCUSD") and the Oakland Unified School District ("OUSD")

+Consider Resolution No. 2970 or 2971: Initial Charter Petition for Amethod Public Schools: Sacramento Charter Academy Middle School illustrates that Petitioner consistently enrolls significantly less African American students than their chartering districts do, and therefore fails to ensure that the charter schools reflect the racial and ethnic balance of its chartering districts as required by law.